ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/investigation-walkthrough.md

 </details>

+<a id="7-reconstructing-the-exploitation-execution-chain"></a>

 <details>
 <summary><strong>▶ 7) Reconstructing the Exploitation Execution Chain</strong><br>
 → reconstructing the full execution sequence from service abuse to interactive attacker control
 </summary><br>

-*Goal:* Reconstruct the attacker’s execution chain by correlating service execution, error-handling processes, and interactive command execution to understand how exploitation progressed end to end.
+**Goal:** Reconstruct the attacker’s execution chain by correlating service execution, error-handling processes, and interactive command execution to understand how exploitation progressed end to end.

-<a id="7-reconstructing-the-exploitation-execution-chain"></a>

 To better understand why WerFault.exe executed, the investigation remained within the Sysmon Operational logs and focused on process creation events (Event ID 1).
 Sysmon was used for this step because it records detailed execution metadata, including parent process relationships and command-line context, which are necessary for reconstructing execution flow after exploitation.